The Future of Work Post COVID-19

 Such industries of growth include:

 – Delivery and Courier Services

 – Sanitary/PPE Manufacturing

 – Construction and Engineering

 Data Centre Surges

 The covid-19 pandemic has created an insatiable demand for data storage capacity.
 This transpired in the form of entertainment platforms such as Netflix who experienced an unprecedented spike in subscribership, but also in the form of work management platforms such as Zoom and Microsoft Teams seeing tens of millions of increased user bases.

 Software companies that saw large increases in users will have faced a huge challenge, as their ability to handle this amount of usage is dependent on the capacity of data centres.
 This is why companies are investing more heavily in data storage, and the data centre industry will grow to create a large volume of job opportunities in this space.
 Our weekly Data Centre Industry Update outlines the latest in industry advancements.

-Due to the increase in remote working, employees based in larger cities like Dublin may have returned to their hometowns or cities of origin.
+Due to the increase in remote working with covid-19, employees based in larger cities like Dublin may have returned to their hometowns or cities of origin.
 This redistribution of talent leads to increased contributions within regional economies.